hectorvent/tg2sip-demo/README.md

 ## Things that you can do

-- Call and listen to a Music on Hold
+- Call and listen to a MoH (Music on Hold)
-- See call detail records (CDR)
+- See CDR (Call Detail Records)
-- Change media for Music on Hold
 - Change media with DTMF

-## Used Technologies
+## :hammer: Used Tools & Technologies

 - [Tg2SIP](https://github.com/hectorvent/tg2sip) is a Telegram bridge to SIP gateway.
 - [Freeswitch](https://freeswitch.com/) is a free and open-source application server for real-time communication.